appc/spec/POLICY.md

 ## Credits

-This document was inspired by and modelled on the [initial governance policy for Google's Blaze project](https://github.com/google/bazel/blob/efbcf00220a95c5ea1dfa7e3a5bff8311b52727d/site/governance.md)
+This document was inspired by and modelled on the [initial governance policy for Google's Bazel project](https://github.com/google/bazel/blob/efbcf00220a95c5ea1dfa7e3a5bff8311b52727d/site/governance.md)